ShailenNaidoo/gatsby-webapp-starterpack/README.md

 - [Integrations](#integrations)
 - [Feature branch checklist](#feature-checklist)

 <span id="note-0"></span>\* Note that this `README.md` file only covers the technologies, integrations and workflow associated with this starter.
-If you want to learn more about how files/folders are structured inside `src/` you need to clone this repository and then run `npm install & npm run docs` in the root of the project.
+If you want to learn more about how components, files and folders are structured inside visit the please visit the [project's documentation](http://gatsby-webapp-starterpack-docs.netlify.com).

 ## <span id="goals"></span>⭐️ Goals